radonn24/AI-Prompts-Tools-and-More/README.md

 - [PromptBase | Prompt Marketplace: DALL·E, Midjourney, ChatGPT, Stable Diffusion & GPT](https://promptbase.com/)
 #### Here's how to create insane Midjourney prompts

-1. Install the [AIPRM Premium for ChatGPT](https://chrome.google.com/webstore/detail/aiprm-premium-for-chatgpt/igobiphjicbjloclbknnekkckpbknbeb) Chrome extension
+1. Install the [AIPRM for ChatGPT](https://chrome.google.com/webstore/detail/aiprm-for-chatgpt/ojnbohmppadfgpejeebfnmnknjdlckgj) Chrome extension
 2. Open [ChatGPT](https://chat.openai.com/chat)
 3. Follow the steps to create an account for AIPRM, and link it to your ChatGPT account
 4. Re-open ChatGPT